Amicus Briefs

 Francis v.
 Kings Park Manor

 AMICUS BRIEF SUMMARY – NCLA filed an amicus brief in the U.S. Court of Appeals for the Second Circuit in Donahue Francis v.
 Kings Park Manor, Inc., et al., on rehearing en banc.
-NCLA’s brief, which supports neither party, asks the bench to eschew Chevron deference in its decision, respect the rule of lenity, observe the principle of party presentation, and avoid the appearance of bias in this case.
+NCLA’s brief, which supported neither party, asked the bench to eschew Chevron deference in its decision, respect the rule of lenity, observe the principle of party presentation, and avoid the appearance of bias in this case.

 FTC v.
 Walmart